 Putting together a deployment of JupyterHub with Kubernetes

 Appendix: More customization

-Carol Willing is a director of the Python Software Foundation, a Jupyter Steering Council member, and a geek in residence at FabLab San Diego, where she teaches wearable electronics and software development.
-She co-organizes PyLadies San Diego and San Diego Python, contributes to open source community projects, including OpenHatch, and is an active member of the MIT Enterprise Forum in San Diego.
-She enjoys sharing her passion for electronics, software, problem solving and the arts.
-Previously, Carol worked in software engineering management, product and project management, sales, and nonprofit organizations.
-She holds an MS in management with an emphasis on applied economics and high tech marketing from MIT and a BSE in electrical engineering from Duke University.
+Carol Willing is a research software engineer at Cal Poly San Luis Obispo working full-time on Project Jupyter, a Python Software Foundation fellow and former director, a Jupyter Steering Council member, a geek in residence at FabLab San Diego, where she teaches wearable electronics and software development, and an independent developer of open hardware and software.
+She co-organizes PyLadies San Diego and San Diego Python, contributes to open source community projects, including OpenHatch, CPython, Jupyter, and AnitaB.org’s open source projects, and is an active member of the MIT Enterprise Forum in San Diego.
+She enjoys sharing her passion for electronics, software, problem solving, and the arts.
+Previously, Carol worked in software engineering management, product and project management, sales, and the nonprofit sector.
+She holds an MS in management with an emphasis on applied economics and high-tech marketing from MIT and a BSE in electrical engineering from Duke University.